Autism is individual. So, we deliver personalised services and support across Perth that’s as individual as you.

 A diagnosis also enables access to services and support at an earlier age.
 Research has proven that early intervention can significantly reduce the impact of autism on a child’s development and help grow their potential.

-Our qualified therapists and support staff provide comprehensive services for children and adults with autism.
+Our qualified therapists and staff provide comprehensive help, support and a range of services for children and adults with autism across Perth and WA.

 Support can include: